Hyperscale service tier

 Hyperscale service tier is only available in vCore model.
 To align with the new architecture, the pricing model is slightly different from General Purpose or Business Critical service tiers:

 The Hyperscale compute unit price is per replica.
-The Azure Hybrid Benefit price is applied to read scale replicas automatically.
-We create a primary replica and one read-only replica per Hyperscale database by default.
-Users may adjust the total number of replicas including the primary from 1-5.
+The Azure Hybrid Benefit price is applied to high-availabilty and named replicas automatically.
+We create a primary replica and one secondary high-availability replica per Hyperscale database by default.
+Users may adjust the total number of high-availability replicas from 0-4, depending on the needed SLA.

 You don't need to specify the max data size when configuring a Hyperscale database.
 In the hyperscale tier, you're charged for storage for your database based on actual allocation.
 Storage is automatically allocated between 40 GB and 100 TB, in 10-GB increments.
 Multiple data files can grow at the same time if needed.
 A Hyperscale database is created with a starting size of 10 GB and it starts growing by 10 GB every 10 minutes, until it reaches the size of 40 GB.